Definition of PE

 Another ejaculation delaying technique is the squeeze technique where the tip of the penis is firmly squeezed for about 10-15 seconds just before penetration.

 Medication: The use of an anaesthetic spray combined with a condom may delay ejaculation.
 Stud Spray™ is available without a prescription from a pharmacy but must not be used without a condom.
 Pelvic floor exercises are said to improve erection quality and improve control of ejaculation.
 The only approved medication for the treatment of PE is dapoxetine (Priligy™).
 This medication is a short acting SSRI anti-depressant medication that is taken as a single dose between 1 and 3 hours before planned sexual activity.
 SSRI medication can be used off label on a daily basis though the medication must be taken daily without interruption for up to 1-2 years.
+If the PE occurs secondary to ED, then use of PDE5i may help both conditions.

 Sex therapy and counselling can help PE even if the cause is physiological as the inevitable secondary psychological component can be treated which can help improve the outcome.